Tuning fork therapy

 If you are prepared you will be able to enjoy the session and its results to their full extend.

 To begin, the Tuning Fork has to be brought to a vibrating state.
-It is quite common practice to hit your patella (knee cap) lightly, though any other hard surface will do as long as it does not damage your Tuning Fork.
-Once the Tuning Fork has been struck, you will feel light vibrations through the handle and hear an audible pitch.
+It is quite common practice to hit your patella (knee cap) lightly.
+As the most convenient way to activate, we recommend using a rubber mallet, e.g. our Professional Mallet SB-PM-SR-S. Once the Tuning Fork has been struck, you will feel light vibrations through the handle and hear an audible pitch.
 Generally speaking the larger the Tuning Fork and the harder the stroke, the longer it’s sustain.

 Whilst the Tuning Fork is vibrating try placing the stem onto different parts of your body.
 We recommend the top of your head or your sternum.
 You will feel the vibrations pass through your bones and tissues surrounding the point of placement.